gmeben/Inclusive-Persona-Extension/en/inclusive_persona_extension_en.md

 ### Barriers to using the Web

 * Cannot see.
 Cannot understand the visual information.
-* Cannot use the Web without a text-to-speech feature (or braille output) of a screen reader.
+* Cannot use the Web without the text-to-speech feature (or braille output) of a screen reader.
 * Cannot use fingers or major pointing devices like a mouse to click or tap on items.

 ### Solutions